cloudfoundry/service-fabrik-broker/docs/Interoperator-templates.md

 Supported types | Required | Template Variables
 --- | --- | ---
 `gotemplate` | Yes | `.service`, `.plan`, `.instance`, `.binding` (when rendered in the context of binding)

+The `sources` template also determines the resources on which interoperator watches for a change.
+The provision controller of interoperator watches on a resource only if the resource is created by interoperator during provisioning and the resource is specified in the `sources` template.
+Similarly the binding controller of interoperator watches on a resource only if the resource is created/updated by interoperator during binding and the resource is specified in the `sources` template.

 ## Status